kaist-plrg/jiset/README.md

 export PATH="$JISET_HOME/bin:$PATH" # for executables `jiset` and etc. source $JISET_HOME/jiset-auto-completion # for auto completion
 ```
-The `<path to JISET>` should be the absolute path of JISET repository.
+The `<path to JISET>` should be the absolute path of the JISET repository.

 ### Installation of JISET using `sbt`
 ```bash